 Different Types of Golf Mats Available

-We can differentiate golf mats types based on the ground conditions they aim to emulate.
+We can differentiate golf hitting mats types based on the ground conditions they aim to emulate.
 So, they are:

 Driving Range Mats